masonasons/sound_manager/docs/classes/sound_manager/Methods/play.md

 `sound_item@`: The sound item class (e.g. positional or stationary) on success, null otherwise.

 ## Remarks:
 To determine which sound class it is, you can use casting or specify the return value, for instance, `positional_sound@ s = sound_manager.play`.
 You can also use the `type` property to verify the sound type.

-For a list of available sound item types, see `sound_item_types` enum.
+Available types:
+- `sound_item_type_stationary`: Stationary, no coordinates or movements.
+- `sound_item_type_positional`: Positional, have coordinates and movements.